 - Supporting non-minority owned businesses use of diverse-owned businesses in their supply chains

-We have been recognized by a number of organizations we actively support, including the Billion Dollar Roundtable, the National Minority Supplier Development Council (NMSDC), the Women’s Business Enterprise National Council (WBENC), WEConnect International and the National LGBT Chamber of Commerce (NGLCC).
+We have been recognized by a number of organizations we actively support, including the Billion Dollar Roundtable, the National Minority Supplier Development Council (NMSDC), the Women’s Business Enterprise National Council (WBENC), WEConnect International and the National LGBTQ+ Chamber of Commerce (NGLCC).

 We support the development of diverse businesses, and are committed to spend Bank of America procurement dollars with diverse businesses, to help drive meaningful, lasting impacts within the diverse communities we serve.

 We are committed to driving environmental sustainability across our operations and supply chain.
 In 2016, we set our first-ever public goals to address greenhouse gas emissions in our supply chain with two supplier engagement goals.
 The first is to maintain a response rate to CDP (formerly Carbon Disclosure Project) supply chain climate change questionnaire of at least 90 percent, and the second is for 90 percent of CDP supply chain responding suppliers to disclose greenhouse gas emissions.